Zero0xx/Sonic-Runners-Decompilation/README.md

 ## THIS IS STILL A WORK IN PROGRESS DON'T EXPECT THIS TO WORK ANYTIME SOON

+## What this project is.

+- This project is an attempt to decompile Sonic Runners and restore all the code to it's original state.
+Also so the game can be moddable!

 ## Credits

 - [UE4Pak](https://twitter.com/UE4Pak) - 50% of the Decomp